Health

 14. Prepare To Be Asked Questions

-If you have friends or family who frequently ask “When are you going to have a baby?” or “When am I going to get my grandchild?”, share your struggle with them.
+If you have friends or family who frequently ask “When are you going to have a baby?” or “When am I going to get my grandchild?”, then I encourage you to share your struggle with them.
 You don’t need to give them all the details if you don’t want to.
 Your explanation can be as simple as “I have some health issues that I am working to clear up.
 I’m anxious to have a baby too!
 Please support me in this time.”

 The question “Do you have children?" invariably comes up in small talk.
 Come up with a formulaic response you can recite without bitterness and then tactfully change the topic.
 A good redirecting question is “What keeps you busy?”